E-commerce in the United States - Statistics & Facts

 E-commerce is defined as the buying and selling of products or services exclusively through electronic channels.
 There are three main branches of electronic commerce; the most well-known form being online shopping, also known as business to consumer (B2C).
 Here individuals can order various products and pay for their purchase via internet.
 Another category of e-commerce is business to business (B2B), where companies, such as manufacturers, wholesalers or retailers exchange products and/or services.
 The third category of e-commerce involves transactions from consumer to consumer (C2C), as in the example of eBay, Etsy or other similar websites.

-A growing trend within the e-commerce market in the U.S. is the rise of mobile shopping.
+A growing trend within the e-commerce market in the United States is the rise of mobile shopping.
 In 2016, it was estimated that around 136 million users have made at least one purchase via web browser or mobile app on their mobile devices.
-The number of mobile buyers in the country is projected to reach 162.8 million by 2019.
+The number of mobile buyers in the country is projected to reach 168.7 million by 2020.
 This large base of mobile buyers has an impact on mobile commerce revenue.
-Mobile retail revenue in the U.S. is expected to rise from nearly 115.9 billion U.S. dollars in 2016 to about 335.8 billion U.S. dollars in 2020.
-M-commerce is also becoming predominant in the e-commerce industry, as mobile sales accounted for an estimate of 29 percent of the total digital commerce spending in the U.S. in 2016.
+Mobile retail revenue in the United States is expected to rise from nearly 115.9 billion U.S. dollars in 2016 to about 335.8 billion U.S. dollars in 2020.
+M-commerce is also becoming predominant in the e-commerce industry, as mobile sales accounted for an estimate of 29 percent of the total U.S. digital commerce spending in 2016.
 This share is forecast to jump to 48.5 percent by 2020.
 Within the mobile market, customers began to turn to proximity mobile payment and mobile payment apps or digital wallets, such as Android Pay and Apple Pay, for payments, non-traditional payment options that are forecast to gain momentum in the next few years.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.